boppreh/steamgrid/README.md

 - **Fails to find steam location**: You can drag and drop the Steam installation folder (not the library!) into `steamgrid.exe` for a manual override.
 - **A few images were not found**: Some images are hard to find.
 The program may miss a game, especially betas, prototypes and tests, but you can set an image manually through the Steam client (right click > `Set Custom Image`).
 Run `steamgrid` again to apply the overlays.
 If you know a good source of images, drop me a message.
-- **Can't load profile**: make sure you are connected to the internet.
 - **No overlays found**: make sure you put your overlays inside the `overlays by category` folder, and it's near the program itself.
 This error means absolutely no overlays were found, without even taking your categories names into consideration.
 - **It didn't apply any overlays**: ensure the overlay file name matches your category name, including possible punctuation (differences in caps are ignored).
 For example `favorites.png` is used for the `Favorites` category.
 - **I'm worried this is a virus**: I work with security, so no offense taken from a little paranoia.
 The complete source code is provided at this [Github repo](https://github.com/boppreh/steamgrid).
 If you are worried the binaries don't match the source, you can install Go on your machine and run the sources directly.
-The only files it touches are the ones inside `Steam/userdata` and the `overlays by category` folder.
+All it does is save images inside `Steam/userdata/ID/config/grid`.
 It does connect to the internet, but only to fetch game names from you Steam profile and download images into the Steam's grid image folder.
 Nothing is installed or saved in the Windows registry, and aside from images downloaded it should leave the computer exactly as it found.

 If you encounter any problems please [open an issue](https://github.com/boppreh/steamgrid/issues/new).
 All critics and suggestions are welcome.